-Technically, his vocal talent focused on a full volume lead vocal style.
-But his bass playing skills landed him the title of greatest bassist of all time in Rolling Stone’s 2011 100 Greatest Bass Players issue.
+Technically, his vocal talent focused on a full-volume lead vocal style.
+But his bass-playing skills landed him the title of the greatest bassist of all time in Rolling Stone’s 2011 100 Greatest Bass Players issue.
 By 2017, Entwistle was listed at number seven in Bass Player.

 2. Geddy Lee

-Through his career, Geddy Lee was not only one of the world’s best bass guitar players, but an award winning one at that.
-His style and skill has been compared to inspirations like Steven Harris from Iron Maiden and Cliff Burton of Metallica.
-By 1996, Lee joined the ranks of many other rock stars saying and received the distinction of the Order of Canada.
+Throughout his career, Geddy Lee was not only one of the world’s best bass guitar players but an award-winning one at that.
+His style and skill have been compared to inspirations like Steven Harris from Iron Maiden and Cliff Burton of Metallica.
+By 1996, Lee joined the ranks of many other rock stars and received the distinction of the Order of Canada.

 3. James Jamerson

-James Jamerson was a bassist that appeared on numerous records for Motown Records between the 1960s and 1970s and is today considered among the most influential bassist in musical history.
-By 2000, he was inducted into the Rock and Roll Hall of Fame, and made 56 on Billboard’s R&B Hot 100 list.
+James Jamerson was a bassist who appeared on numerous records for Motown Records between the 1960s and 1970s and is today considered among the most influential bassists in musical history.
+By 2000, he was inducted into the Rock and Roll Hall of Fame and made 56 on Billboard’s R&B Hot 100 list.